sobamchan/sobamchan.github.io/_posts/2024-11-18-litsearch-small-model-benchmark.md

 # Conclusion

 The series of Arctic models from Snowflake is quite impressive, they show strong performance even when compared to large ones.
+*snowflake-arctic-embed-s* and *snowflake-arctic-embed-xs* are particularly interesting to me since by changing the current model to these, I can enjoy better search performance without sacrificing the inference speed.